Jessamy Tiffen

 Dr. Jessamy Tiffen is an Australian Scientist and senior researcher in the Melanoma Immunology and Oncology Program at the Centenary Institute of Cancer Medicine and Cell Biology at the University of Sydney, New South Wales, Australia.
+Her work primarily focuses on fundamental cell biology, examining the transformation of normal cells into cancerous ones and their responses to different treatments.

-Early life
+Early life and career

-Tiffen's grandfather was a microbiologist and her interest in science stems from conversations with her grandfather growing up.
+Tiffen's interest in science stems from conversations with her grandfather growing up, a microbiologist who studied foot rot.

-Career

 Tiffen's work focuses on melanoma, and why some melanomas respond to treatment in certain individuals but others do not.
+One specific area of interest for Tiffen is understanding why melanoma is the most common cancer among young Australians aged 15 to 39, comprising 20% of all cancer cases in this age group and being a significant cause of mortality among those aged 20 to 39.

 Tiffen co-authored a study in 2016 which identified a drug that could be effective in fighting melanoma, and is currently researching a new treatment strategy with Dr. Hsin-Yi Tseng that involves inducing melanoma cellular self-destruction.

+Her thesis was titled Characterising the functional effects of BORIS and CTCF using in vitro and in vivo models, and completed in 2011.
+"Melanoma is the most common form of cancer affecting young Australians which is extremely sad but which is also extremely motivating,” she says.
+“Understanding the mechanics behind melanoma treatment resistance is essential to developing new drugs and finding new cures which will help save lives.”Following the completion of her Ph.D.in Cancer Genetics, along with a post-doctoral research stint at the renowned Sanger Institute situated in Cambridge, Tiffen expanded her research portfolio to encompass the field of onco-immunology.